Do you know that pregnancy insurance is termed as maternity insurance by the insurers?

-But you see, the premiums are the same whether you are at week 13 or week 23.
+But you see, the premiums are the same whether you are at week 13, week 23 or week33.

 These following plans allow for IUI/IVF pregnancies(subjected to mummy's health status), usually will require an additional form to be filled up by your consulting gynaecologist.

-There may be extra premiums needed for most situations.
+There may be extra premiums needed (loading to plan).

 What if baby is born with congenital conditions

 AIA Mum2Baby and AXA HappyMummy plans can be bought with a whole life and transferred to baby upon birth.